Ted Williams (media personality): Recognition and response

+Continued voiceover work

 In November 2011, New England Cable News announced that Williams had joined NECN as the official voice of the New England cable channel and would be working out of his at-home studio in Dublin, Ohio.

 In February 2012, he became 'The Golden Voice of Love' to promote Kraft's Mac & Cheese in a YouTube campaign.
 He read selected tweeted declarations of love between February 12 and 14.